-The relationship between the body weight and the health is expressed in terms of body mass index rather than body fat.
-Body Mass Index is a simple and an inexpensive way to measure body fat.
-It is calculated as weight divided by height squared.
+Body Mass Index is used to express the relationship between body weight and health.
+It is a simple and inexpensive way to measure body fat as it is calculated by dividing the weight with height squared.
 Increase in the body fat and lean tissue causes an increment in the body mass index.
-Body mass index is classified into four major categories:
+Body Mass Index is classified into four major categories:

 - When the body mass index is between 15 - 19.9 kg/m2, a person is considered as underweight.